cs-sprout/all-about-interview/README.md

 # all-about-interview

-study data structure, algorithm, and programmning problems
+We study data structure, algorithm, and programmning problems

 ## Book

 `Cracking the coding interview` written by Gayle Laakmann McDowell

-## what we're going to do together
+## What we're going to do in this study

 1. `Solve` the problems in each chapter of the book.
 2. `Commit` the solutions to each member's remote repository. (@member_id/all-about-interview)